-It’s no surprise that we’re pretty obsessed with Greek yogurt around here.
+It’s no surprise that we’re pretty obsessed with Greek yogurt.
 Break out the ice pop molds and whip up this tasty recipe that includes thick, protein-rich yogurt, berries, and honey.

 A dash of pumpkin pie spice, bourbon, and orange zest are original additions to the classic strawberry-rhubarb combination.
 The quinoa crumble on top makes this dish gluten-free, too.
 We highly recommend serving it with a scoop of vanilla ice cream (dairy-free or otherwise).

-This “dessert” is so darn healthy; it shouldn’t even count as a decadent after-dinner treat.
-The only ingredients are apple juice, strawberries, banana, apple, vanilla, and dairy-free yogurt.
+This “dessert” is so darn healthy it shouldn’t even count as a decadent after-dinner treat.
+The only ingredients are apple juice, strawberries, a banana, an apple, vanilla, and dairy-free yogurt.

 Ahh, fruit snacks.
-Nothing sums up third grade like sitting in the backseat of a station wagon and eating a packet of gummies on the way to a piano lesson.
+Nothing sums up second grade like sitting in the backseat of a station wagon and eating a packet of gummies on the way to a piano lesson.
 Take a trip down memory lane with these homemade—and healthier—strawberry gelatin snacks.

 Strawberries and beets combine in this bright-red, antioxidant-rich drink.
-Orange juice, yogurt, and honey round out the short ingredient list.
+Orange juice and almond milk round out the short ingredient list.